Three weeks before the demo, one of our agents started confidently quoting prices that didn't exist.

 Implementation Guide: The Three Patterns That Matter

 The best way to catch hallucinations in RAG pipelines is to ask a second LLM whether the answer is supported by the retrieved context.
 This sounds expensive.
-It is — but 40% of your inference budget is worth protecting against pricing incidents.
+It is, but expensive incidents are worse than a measured validation step on high-stakes answers.

 The pattern is called LLM-as-Judge or faithfulness evaluation: